 Following the Twitter posting, the appellant served a defamation claim on the respondent regarding the publications pursuant to Ontario's Libel and Slander Act.
 B'nai Brith did not retract, remove, correct, or edit its publications.
 Rather, it brought a motion to dismiss the action under s.
-137.1 of the Courts of Justice Act.
+137.1 of the CJA.
 The motion judge granted the motion and dismissed the action.

-The Court of Appeal held that the motion judge erred in this finding and overturned the decision, finding for Mr. Lascaris.
+The Court of Appeal held that the motion judge erred in this finding and overturned the decision, finding for Lascaris.
 The court considered the defences of fair comment and qualified privilege and concluded that the appellant had met his burden under the legislation.
 Writing for the Court, Nordheimer J. also observed that this action had none of the recognized indicia of a SLAPP lawsuit because here, there was no history of the appellant using litigation or the threat of litigation to silence critics; any financial or power imbalance appeared to favour the respondent; there was no evidence that the appellant had a punitive or retributory purpose for bringing the defamation lawsuit; and the potential damages to the plaintiff were significant.

 In assessing the balance of harm, the court held that it clearly favoured the appellant, holding that "accusing any person of supporting terrorists is about as serious and damaging an allegation as can be made in these times" (para 40).
-The Court went on to note that of added significance was the fact that Mr. Lascaris is a lawyer and his reputation is central to his ability to carry on his profession.
+The Court went on to note that of added significance was the fact that Lascaris was a lawyer, and his reputation was central to his ability to carry on his profession.
 The matter was set aside and the appellant was awarded legal costs in the amount of \$15,000, and the ability to continue his defamation claim.
+In October 2020, the application for leave to appeal to the SCC was dismissed with costs.240